 - Could be recycled

+Acetate is also called cellulose acetate and is made from cotton and wood pulp.
+It’s a plant-based cellulose that first came into the picture in the 1940s.
 Plastic frames used to have so many problems such as being too brittle or prone to heat damage.
-And also the condition of the plastic frames used to deteriorate after a few years of use.
+Also the condition of the plastic frames used to deteriorate after a few years of use.
+But, acetate does not have any of these problems and is still lightweight and comfortable.
+It is easy to mould and comes in different hues and patterns.

 Pros- Eco-friendly material